arthurvguide/cheltenham-organics/README.md

 The Kanban board can be viewed [here](https://github.com/arthurvguide/cheltenham-organics/projects/1).

 [Back to Table of contents](#table-of-contents)

+## Business Strategy

+### Business Model

+I chose a traditional B2C app, which has a simple and user-friendly interface.
+This online store offers self-made products (organic food).
+Products are collected from their land and then offered for sale on the website.
+With delivery charge of just £2 nationwide (UK).

+The business flow is as follows:

+ 1. Cheltenham Organics produces its organic foods.

+ 2. The website handles the selling of products to the website user.

+The intentions should be obvious and users should know as soon as they enter the site what it offers and how to use it's features.

+### Marketing

+This site has a Facebook Business page with a link on the page footer.

+Upon registering for an account, customers can check a box to receive news and offers through email via Mailchimp.

+Upon registering, the user ir redirected to a new page confirming their subscription.
+The site owner can now see the new subscriber on their audience dashboard, and new campaigns will be sent to them too.

+### Search Engine Optimisation

+I have generated a sitemap.xml and robots.txt file, and only included relevant canonical links which help Google map the pages of the site.

 ## User Stories

 ### EPIC - REGISTRATION AND USER ACCOUNTS